christianio123/TexasAttendance/README.md

 # TexasAttendance
-All files related to a School Attendance in Texas for the first few months of 2020-2021
+All files related to a School Attendance in Texas for the first few months of the academic school year 2020-2021.